Earl of Sefton

 Earl of Sefton was a title in the Peerage of Ireland created in 1771 for the 8th Viscount Molyneux.
 The Earls of Sefton held the subsidiary titles Viscount Molyneux, of Maryborough (modern day Portlaoise) in the Queen's County (created 1628), in the Peerage of Ireland, and (from the 2nd Earl onwards) Baron Sefton, of Croxteth in the County Palatine of Lancaster (created 1831), in the Peerage of the United Kingdom.

-The Molyneux's powerful allegiances led to an acquisition of lands and wealth throughout the period 1100–1700 when the family were Lords of the manor at Sefton.

 All three titles became extinct upon the death of the 7th Earl in 1972.

+The Molyneux family's powerful allegiances led to an acquisition of lands and wealth throughout the period 1100–1700, when members of the family were lords of the manor at Sefton.
 The seat of the Earls of Sefton was Croxteth Hall near (now in) Liverpool.
-It was bequeathed to the City of Liverpool by the 7th and last Earl of Sefton and his wife, the former Josephine Gwynne Armstrong (1903–1980), who was the last member of the Molyneux family to live at Croxteth.
+It was bequeathed to the City of Liverpool by the 7th and last Earl of Sefton and his wife, the former Josephine Gwynne Armstrong (1903–1980), who was the final member of the Molyneux family to live at Croxteth.
 The American-born Countess of Sefton, nicknamed "Foxy" and formerly a fashion model of great beauty, was a lifelong friend of the Duchess of Windsor.

-Another seat of the Earls of Sefton was the Abbeystead estate in Lancashire, later owned by the Duke of Westminster.
+Another seat of the Earls of Sefton was the Abbeystead estate in Lancashire, later owned by the Dukes of Westminster.
 Abbeystead was mainly used as a hunting and recreational estate by the Earls of Sefton.

 Despite being part of the Peerage of Ireland, the earldom referred to Sefton in Lancashire.

 Molyneux family history

 The ancestors of the Molyneaux family who arrived in England around 1100 bore the name "de Molines".
-They came from Moulins, France in the region of Auvergne-Rhône-Alpes.
+They came from Moulins, France, in the region of Auvergne-Rhône-Alpes.
 Other sources claim the family came from Molineaux-sur-Seine, in Normandy.
 Wherever their origin, Robert de Moulins' son, William, settled in Lancashire.
 They were granted lands in Lancashire.
 They can be shown to have held a large moated manor and St. Helen's Church at Sefton without interruption from about 1100 to 1700 before they moved to Croxteth Hall.
 Of the Molyneux family, Sir Richard (d.1290) and Sir William Molyneux (d.1320), knights of the Crusades, are entombed within the church, and are its oldest inhabitants.
 Their effigies now lie beneath an arch moulding set into the wall in the Molyneux chapel, which is outside of the 14th-century church walls.
 The family were hereditary constables of Liverpool Castle.